-1.7.1.
-Factory Packaged Ice Cream and Similar Frozen Products.[NOTE 5, see page 84] -- Ice cream, ice milk, frozen yogurt, and similar products shall be kept, offered, or exposed for sale, or sold in terms of fluid volume.
-(Added 1979; Amended 1985 and 1990)
+- 1.7.1.
+Factory Packaged Ice Cream and Similar Frozen Products. -- Ice cream, ice milk, frozen yogurt, and similar products shall be kept, offered, or exposed for sale, or sold in terms of fluid volume.
+(Amended 1995) - 1.8.

-NOTE 5: For prepackaged measure-containers, intended to be used only once, to determine in advance of sale the quantity of a commodity such as ice cream, ice milk, or sherbet on the basis of liquid measure, the size restrictions noted in § 4.43.,Measure-Containers, of National Institute of Standards and Technology Handbook 44, "Specifications, Tolerances, and Other Technical Requirements for Weighing and Measuring Devices," apply.
-Handbook 44 requires capacities of such measure containers to be a multiple of or a binary submultiple of a quart or liter, except that any capacity less than 0.25 liter or 1/2 liquid pint is permitted.
-(Added 1986) 1.8.
 Pickles. -- The declaration of net quantity of contents on pickles and pickle products, including relishes but excluding one or two whole pickles in a transparent wrapping, which may be declared by count, shall be expressed in terms of liquid measure.
 Sales of pickles from bulk may be by count.
-(Added 1971)